Korn’s Jonathan Davis Takes On Christianity In New Interview

 As of the time of this report, neither Brian Welch nor Reggie Arvizu have made any kind of public response to Davis’ public display of rebellion toward intolerance of homosexuality among Christians, though neither of the self-identified Christian members of Korn have ever made any specific public comments suggesting they have any issues with homosexuals in general.

-Jonathan Davis’ new album, Black Labyrinth is a departure from Korn’s downtuned heavy metal sounds, according to the singer.
+Jonathan Davis’ new album, Black Labyrinth, is a departure from Korn’s downtuned heavy metal sounds, according to the singer.
 Trading metal riffs for a more culturally diverse sound, Jonathan Davis made Black Labyrinth with instruments and musicians from different countries around the world.

 Korn is currently gearing up for a tour where they will perform most of the songs from their 1998 album Follow the Leader in celebrating the record’s 20-year anniversary.